membrq/tuition-buddy/README.md

 # Tuition Buddy

-Tuition Buddy is an open source tuition management system.
-It was inspired by personal work experiences where the need for software was vital.
-But there were budget constraints.
-So I started building the software I wish I had.
-I hope it will evolve and be useful to others.

-Project Status: WIP.
-Launch date TBD.
+## About
+Tuition Buddy is a management system for companies that provide a tuition reimbursement benefit for their employees.
+It's built for two user groups: admins and users/employees.
+Admins can view and edit all user profiles and reimbursement requests.
+Users can view their personal profiles and request histories.

+Future updates to include a front-end redesign and more functionality for admins and users (ex: reports, analytics, file uploads).

+## Specs
+Version: BETA
+Ruby: 2.5.0
+Rails: 5.1.4

+## Demo
-View the application live on Heroku: TBD.
+View the app live on [Heroku](https://tuition-buddy.herokuapp.com/).

 ## Contributing
 If you'd like to contribute to the project, check out the CONTRIBUTING.md file for more information.